 Table of Contents

-The Odisha Staff Selection Commission (OSSC) has officially released the OSSC LTR Cut Off 2025 for the posts of TGT Arts, TGT Odia, TGT CBZ and TGT PCM on its official website.
-These category-wise cut-off marks act as a crucial benchmark, allowing candidates to evaluate their performance and predict their eligibility for the next stage of the selection process.
-The OSSC LTR Cut Off is determined based on several key factors, including the difficulty level of the exam, the number of vacancies, and the overall performance of the candidates.
+The Odisha Staff Selection Commission (OSSC) has released the OSSC LTR Cut Off 2025 for the Mains Exam of TGT CBZ posts on 25 September 2025 through its official website.
+These category-wise cut-off marks serve as an important benchmark, helping candidates assess their exam performance and estimate their chances of qualifying for the next stage of the recruitment process.
+The OSSC LTR Cut Off 2025 is decided after considering key factors such as the exam’s difficulty level, the total number of vacancies, and the overall performance of candidates.

 OSSC LTR Cut Off 2025: Outline

-The OSSC LTR Cut Off 2025 has been released along with the result, specifying the minimum qualifying marks required for candidates to clear the examination.
-These cut-off marks vary by post, subject, and category-wise reservations, ensuring a fair evaluation process.
-The final cut-off is determined by multiple factors such as the difficulty level of the exam, the total number of applicants, and the number of available vacancies.
-This article offers a comprehensive analysis of the OSSC LTR expected cut-off marks, eligibility criteria, and key elements influencing the cut-off trends for the current recruitment cycle.
+The OSSC LTR Cut Off 2025 has been released along with the results, indicating the minimum qualifying marks required for candidates to clear the examination.
+These cut-off marks vary by post, subject, and category, ensuring a fair and transparent evaluation process.
+The final cut-off is determined by factors such as the exam difficulty level, total number of applicants, and available vacancies.
+This article provides a detailed analysis of the OSSC LTR cut-offs, eligibility criteria, and the key factors influencing cut-off trends for the current recruitment cycle.

 Odisha LTR Cut Off 2025: Outline | |